MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     ```bash

-    git config --global user.name "John Doe"
+    git config --global user.name "Julie Miller"

     ```

     ```bash

-    git config --global user.email johndoe@example.com
+    git config --global user.email julie.miller@example.com

     ```

 ## Exercise scenario

 You're a software developer working for a consulting firm.
 Your clients need help with resolving issues in their GitHub repositories.
 You need to ensure that all issues are addressed and closed.
-You use Visual Studio Code and GitHub Copilot as your development environment.
+You use Visual Studio Code as your development environment and GitHub Copilot to assist with development tasks.
 You're assigned to the following app:

 - ContosoShopEasy: ContosoShopEasy is an e-commerce application that contains multiple security vulnerabilities.
 The vulnerabilities represent common security issues found in real-world applications.